-Unintentionally Sympathetic: Bart for the part of the fan base that saw Homer and Marge as being too cruel in their punishment.
+- Unintentionally Sympathetic: Bart for the part of the fan base that saw Homer and Marge as being too cruel in their punishment.
 Even worse when you consider that the rest of the adults never tried to get in between his argument with Lisa until her centerpiece was already destroyed.
-Despite of this, even if one could ignore Bart destroying Lisa's centerpiece, and pulling mean-spirited pranks and acts in the other episodes, Bart refuses to apologizeand never saw any reason to until after running away.
-Speaking of which, when he was interviewed by Kent Brockman, Bart openly mocks his family and taunts them out of spite.
+Despite of this, even if one could ignore Bart destroying Lisa's centerpiece, and pulling mean-spirited pranks and causing trouble in the other episodes, Bart refuses to apologize and never saw any reason to until after running away.
+Speaking of which, when he was interviewed by Kent Brockman, Bart openly mocks his family and taunts them out of spite on live television.

-Can also apply to Lisa; Bart is carrying a heavy and hot turkey, and clearly needs to put it down as soon as he can.
-Lisa could have easily slid her centrepiece to the side so that he had room to.
+- This can also apply to Lisa; Bart is carrying a heavy and hot turkey, and clearly needs to put it down as soon as he can.
+Lisa could have easily slid her centerpiece to the side so that he had room to.